 “We’ve got the [in-booth] store going,” Adam & Eve’s Chad Jenny said.
 “We’re showcasing a wide range of products and educating attendees about the products that they’ve never seen.
 We’ve got exclusive show prices and once again have our free franchise giveaway.”

-In another front-and-center booth Doc Johnson returned again with a stylish booth of curated products targeting women and couples.
+Also front-and-center, Doc Johnson returned again with a stylish booth of curated products targeting women and couples.
 Among the products showcased were a selection of new iVibe styles, as well as Deep Throat Spray.
 Standing out amongst the selection of products packaged in pink and purple was the black-and-red box of the Kink by Doc Johnson Pulse vibe.

 “We’re showcasing the Pulse because it is so unique,” Doc Johnson’s Ryann Brooks said of the four-motor vibe that features a curved insertible shaft designed to stroke the G-spot with a separately-controlled set of three external prongs that spread the lips and make intense clit contact on all sides.

 Babeland was also among the first booths that attendees saw upon entering the venue.
 Among the products showcased in their display was bondage rope and tape, Tenga eggs, and an assortment of vibrators, as well as fashionable accessories like clutch purses emblazoned with the word “Babe” and sexy pins featuring a thong-wearing butt in different skin tones.

 “Our main goal is to offer products that cater to a wide range of people,” Jazmine, a Babeland representative, said, “Our store is for every- and anybody.”